Four ways our teachers help your child to meet their university expectations

 Making the grades, creating the best university application possible, and deciding what the future looks like.
 Students encounter some of their biggest academic decisions and experiences in their final years of school - but they aren’t expected to do this alone.
 At NAS Dubai your child has a community of experienced staff who work with them to navigate the journey and our teachers are a pivotal piece in that puzzle.
 Here are a few of the ways they offer their support and guidance.

-From choosing A-Levels or IB subjects, to deciding a topic for the extended essay (IB), in Year 11 and 12 students are given a far greater level of responsibility for shaping what they want to study than they have experienced before in earlier school years.
+From choosing six IB subjects, to choosing which A Levels, in year 11 and 12 students are given a far greater level of responsibility for shaping what they want to study than they have experienced before in earlier school years.
 To help them enjoy and make the most of this opportunity, our teachers work directly with every student to guide them through choosing their areas of study.
-Particular subjects are complementary to certain degrees, so your child’s teachers will hold sessions with them frequently to help them think about how their subject choices can work to the advantage of their university aspirations.
+Particular subjects are complementary to certain degrees, so your child’s Form Tutor and university counsellor will hold sessions with them frequently to help them think about how their subject choices can work to the advantage of their university aspirations.